enterprisemediawiki/meza/README.md

 ## Why meza?

 Standard MediaWiki is easy to install, but increasingly its newer and better features are contained within extensions that are more complicated.
 Additionally, they may be particularly difficult to install on Enterprise Linux derivatives.
-This project aims to make these features (VisualEditor, CirrusSearch, etc) easy to install in a robust and well-tested way.
+This project aims to make these features (VisualEditor, CirrusSearch, etc) easy to *install, backup, reconfigure, and maintain* in a robust and well-tested way.

 ## Requirements